chinamike65/hugo-tuolesi/content/book3/book3en.md

 What is the common Lower scope?
 The impermanence of life, the suffering of the three evil realms, taking refuge, and respecting cause and effect, all these must be cultivated.

-However, the goal of pursuit is not to attain the fruit of human beings and heaven, but to attain the fruit of Arhatship or to become a Buddha.
+However, the goal of pursuit is not to attain the fruit of human beings and gods, but to attain the fruit of Arhatship or to become a Buddha.

 203

-As for the common Middle scope, if the goal of cultivating the zhongshidao is not to obtain the fruit of Arhatship, but to become a Buddha, to obtain the fruition of a Buddha, to renounce the Buddhahood, and then to cultivate disciplines such as precepts, concentration, and wisdom.
+As for the common Middle scope, if the goal of cultivating is not to obtain the fruit of Arhatship, but to become a Buddha, to obtain the awareness of a Buddha, to renounce the Buddhahood, and then to cultivate disciplines such as precepts, concentration, and wisdom.

 It is the common Middle scope path.

-In addition to the common way, there are also different ways.
+In addition to the common way, there are also other ways.

 What is the uncommon Lower scope?
-If the person who cultivates the mortal way, the goal is only to get the fruit of man and heaven, it is the uncommon corporal way.
+If the person who cultivates the mortal way, the goal is only to get the fruit of man and gods, it is the uncommon path of the Lower scope.

 If the goal pursued by cultivating the sage path is to obtain the status of Arhat, and only to liberate oneself from samsara, then it is an uncommon sage path.